jascholle/contacts_app/loftsmart.md

 The testing is done using the standard Django unittest framework.
 Pytest allows a little bit more flexibilty, but isn't leaps and bounds better in my experience.

-The phone number validation is enforced by length and digits, apart from a leading '+'.
+The phone number validation is enforced by length and digits, apart from a leading '+' by a regex in the model.

 ## AngularJS